What Happens After Hernia Surgery

 Mobility and returning to day-to-day activity post hernia surgery

-After day 2 keep moving.
+After day 2 increase your movement.
 There are no limitations on returning to activity as long as you follow this rule: If it hurts (more than just being a bit uncomfortable) stop doing it and try again tomorrow.

 At all times stay well hydrated to avoid any constipation.